 Sleep Apnea Treatment in Swanton, OH

-Central sleep apnea: This type is a result of the brain failing to send the proper signals to the muscles responsible for breathing.
+Central sleep apnea is a result of the brain failing to send proper signals to the muscles responsible for breathing.

-Mixed sleep apnea: This is a combination of obstructive sleep apnea and central sleep apnea.
+Mixed sleep apnea, also known as complex sleep apnea, is a combination of central sleep apnea and OSA.

 - Irritability or mood swings

 If left untreated, sleep apnea can lead to a myriad of health problems.
 Research shows sleep apnea is linked to heart disease, diabetes, depression and anxiety.
 People who are sleep deprived as a result of sleep apnea are also at risk of motor vehicle accidents and workplace accidents.
 Proper diagnosis and treatment are critical to reduce these risks.

 Sleep apnea must be diagnosed by a sleep specialist.
 If our team suspects you have sleep apnea, we will have you enroll in a sleep study.
 We can perform the sleep study at your home or in our office.
 The sleep study will record your breathing pattern, brain activity, eye movements, snoring, heart rate and other important measurements while you sleep.

 There are several treatment options for sleep apnea.
 The most well-known option involves wearing a mask over the mouth and nose while you sleep.
 The mask is connected to a CPAP machine that sends a continual flow of pressurized air into the throat, keeping the airway passage open and preventing cessations in breath.